 Loading priority will be given to vessels that already have Booked Elevation Capacity in the relevant Elevation Period.

-GrainCorp will apply the Additional Terminal Storage Fee detailed in Annexure A of either the Bulk Wheat Port Terminal Services Agreement or the Bulk Grain Port Terminal Services Agreement (Non wheat) to the total tonnage of an assembled cargo for each day from the first day of the Elevation Period following the Confirmed Elevation Period until the commencement of vessel loading.
+GrainCorp will apply the Additional Terminal Storage Fee detailed in in the Port Terminal Services Agreement pursuant to which the customer’s grain is handled at the Newcastle Port Terminal to the total tonnage of an assembled cargo for each day from the first day of the Elevation Period following the Confirmed Elevation Period until the commencement of vessel loading.

 GrainCorp will not apply the abovementioned fee where delays caused by rain, elevator mechanical failure or other factors that can reasonably be described as relating to the failure of GrainCorp to meet the Assigned Load Date may be the cause of a vessel rolling back into the following Elevation Period.